 Title XX.
 Federal Social Service funds passed through to county by state for use for low income persons and persons with handicaps.

-With thanks to the League of Women Voters of Minnesota for the development of the major portion of this section.
+^{}With thanks to the League of Women Voters of Minnesota for the development of parts of this section.
 From Mental Health System Monitoring Workbook, copyright League of Women Voters of Minnesota.